kulinseth/ml_courses/challenges/Questions.md

 Explain word embeddings.
 How are they learned?

 What is Stochastic Gradient Descent.
 Describe it in your own words?

+Basically update weights in the network or the algorithm, depending on the direction of steepest descent :

+Wt+1 = Wt - alph * Grad(L)
+alph = learning rate.
+Grad = gradient of the loss function

 Explain the difference between Gradient Descent and Stochastic Gradient Descent.
 When use which?